Barry90/SkyGrid/README.md

 SkyGrid-Plugin for Minecraft 1.8

- - status: work in progress
+ - status: still work in progress

 TO DO:
- - materiallist for end-layer
+ - better materiallist for end-layer
  - Inventory loss system
- - adding home-feature
- - adding more custom crafting recipes
+ - adding more custom crafting recipes (EndPortalFrame, .. )
- - achievement system
+ - implement more achievements
+ - adding home-feature -> maybe i uses essentials for this
- - make a sandwich ...
+ - make a hot dog ...
- - ...find a way for automatic sandwich creation
- - adding more points to this todo-list
+ - ...because a hot cat doesn't tastes well